-Your body needs Iron to make hemoglobin, which is a very important component of red blood cells.
-So, you need to take proper steps to ensure proper Iron absorption in the body of your baby.
+Your body needs iron to make haemoglobin, which is a very important component of red blood cells.
+So, you need to take steps to ensure proper iron absorption in the body of your baby.

-All these reasons make you think how you can protect your baby from the deficiency of Iron and other important nutrients.
-Here are 6 ways that will actually enhance the Iron absorption mechanism in your baby’s body:
+So, you might be thinking, how you can protect your baby against iron deficiency.
+Here are 5 ways that will actually enhance the iron absorption mechanism in your baby’s body:

-Include food items in your baby’s diet that improve Iron absorption in the body.
-This can include fruits and vegetables that are a high source of Vitamin C and fermented and germinated food products as well.
+- Include food items in your baby’s diet that improve iron absorption in the body.
+These can be fruits and vegetables that are a good source of vitamin C and fermented and germinated food products as well.

-Try limiting food items in your baby’s diet that prevent Iron absorption in the body.
+- Try limiting food items in your baby’s diet that prevent iron absorption in the body.
 For instance, consuming foods like yoghurt, almonds, milk, and tofu with iron-rich foods can reduce the absorption of iron.

-- Remember, any food should always be cooked in the right amount of water that it can fully absorb.
-By cooking food, especially for babies, in excess water and discarding it later, you usually end up facilitating the loss of nutrients from food. e.g. when you cook rice and drain excess water from it, you are losing Vitamin B. When you are cooking food items rich in components that improve Iron absorption in body (Vitamin C) or food rich in Folic Acid and other water-soluble Vitamins like Vitamin B, try cooking in less amount of water and the excess water can be used while cooking if there remains any excess water, just use it while cooking soup or stew and avoid the wastage of Vitamins.
+- Remember, any food should always be cooked in the right amount of water, so that the water gets fully absorbed.
+By cooking food in excess water, especially for babies, you might end up discarding the excess water and allow the loss of nutrients.
+For instance, when you cook rice and drain the excess water, you lose out on vitamin B. So, when you cook food items that are rich in components that improve iron absorption (vitamin C, B or folic acid), try cooking in less amount of water.
+If any excess water remains, just use it while cooking any soup or stew and avoid the wastage of vitamins.

-Get your little one treated for any sort of infection he or she might be suffering from.
+- Get your baby treated for any sort of infection he or she might be suffering from.
 Infections can reduce his or her capacity to absorb iron from foods properly.